mariusandra/insights_export/README.md

   config.export_path = "#{Rails.root}/config/insights.yml"

   # Export only models in this list
-  # Array of strings to filter or blank to export all.
+  # Array of strings or regexps to filter or blank to export all.
   config.only_models = []

   # Exclude these models from the export
-  # Array of strings to filter or blank to export all.
+  # Array of strings or regexps to filter or blank to export all.
   config.except_models = []

   # Print a backtrace when the export throws an exception.